conjurer-rich/user-needs-mapping/_pages/home.md

 {% include section.html
-    title="When Product and Engineering teams don’t align, progress can grind to a halt." description="Wouldn't it be great to align product and engineering with..." image_path="/assets/images/Movie-goer-full-user-needs-map.png"
+    title="When Product and Engineering teams don’t align, progress can grind to a halt." main_content="Wouldn't it be great to align product and engineering with a simple, visual and accessible approach?..." image_path="/assets/images/Movie-goer-full-user-needs-map.png"
     post_fix_text="Welcome to User Needs Mapping, an approach to bridge the gap,\\
     so your teams can **collaborate more effectively** and **deliver value faster**."